PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-10-26-starter-theme-news-2.markdown

 icon: icon-lego
 ---

-We already have more exiting news about the StarterTheme.
+We already have more exciting news about the StarterTheme.

-Last week @djfm came up with a photo to summurize what we aim to do with the StarterTheme.
+Last week, @djfm came up with a photo to summarize what we aim to do with the StarterTheme:

 ![PrestaShop StarterTheme Test Suite](/assets/images/2015/10/default-bootstrap-vs-starter-theme.gif)

 ## The StarterTheme is now part of [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop/tree/feat/starter-theme/themes/StarterTheme)

-When we started this project we wanted to start from scratch so bad that we even wanted to have a standalone git repository.
-After few days we realised it wasn't so easy because we constantly needed to have the core repo always in sync with the StarterTheme repo.
+When we started this project, we wanted to start from scratch so bad that we even wanted to have a standalone Git repository.
+After few days, we realized it wasn't so easy, because we constantly needed to have the Core repository in sync with the StarterTheme repo.

-So we merged the StarterTheme repo into the PrestaShop repo.
+So we merged the StarterTheme repo into the PrestaShop-develop (1.7) repo.
 The best part is that @djfm worked out a way to keep the whole commit history.

 Basically, we had to move the StarterTheme repo into a subdirectory, then we merged it into the PrestaShop repo.
-Enjoy the command used:
+For those looking to do the same in their own project, enjoy the command we used:

 {% highlight bash %}
 git filter-branch --tree-filter 'mkdir -p themes/StarterTheme; for f in *; do if ! [ $f = themes ]; then mv $f themes/StarterTheme; fi; done;' HEAD